 Maryna and Paul, the Australian couple I'd met in San Juan del Sur, had scouted for tires for me and found a place called PanaBike who could get me some adventure tires.
-Heidenau's weren't available anywhere in Panama, but he said he could get me "MotoZ Tractionator GPS" tires.
+Heidenau's weren't available anywhere in Panama, but PanBike said he could get me "MotoZ Tractionator GPS" tires.
 After hearing the name I wasn't impressed but I did find a couple of reviews which said they were comparable to Heidi's.
 It didn't really matter, because they had bigger meatier knobs than the other available tires and if they were crap I could find something else in Colombia.
 Only problem was that the distributor only sold them in front and rear sets so I had to buy both.
 I'd considered buying a tube and running the Heidi or just living with a patch until Medellin, but the mental niggle wasn't something I wanted to carry.

-Approximately $400 for the pair... at least Jules and I look like more serious adventurers with spare tires on the bike.
+Approximately $400 USD for the pair... at least Jules and I look like more serious adventurers with spare tires on the bike.

-Angel and his dad at PanaBike, a small shop but Angel was very helpful and if you need something, he speaks English and can probably get what you need.
+Angel and his dad at PanaBike, were a small shop but Angel was very helpful and if you need something, he speaks English and can probably get what you need.
 He's also very responsive on WhatsApp and keeps you informed.
 He rides a 2008 1200 Adventure so they're familiar with the needs.

 The hotel I was moving to was about a mile away but the trip over was hot and frustrating with the traffic.
 When I got within site I could see Charlie, Christine, Jules and Paul in front with the bikes.
 I had to wait about 10 minutes in the heat to get the last 100 feet, but it was good to see the gang again.
-Paul was returning from having his spare full cans filled.
+Paul was returning from having his spare fuel cans filled.
 We had to wait another hour or two to get in the room.

 That evening around the rooftop pool we had some pizza and drinks.
 The air was cool and the city view was great.
 Paul's wife Maryna was battling a chest cold after having had bacterial stomach issues for weeks.
 She made an appearance for a while despite feeling bad.
 We talked about how fatigued we were as a group.
-The heat and trek through Central America had taken it's toll on us all.
+The heat and trek through Central America had taken its toll on us all.
 A bit of a frustration was that the Stahlratte's delay had put us in the most expensive city for an additional 5 days.
 Truth is none of cared because the idea of just chilling for a week was appealing.

-We've all been discussing on and off about what lies ahead in South America.
-The German couple Adrian and Andrea are under a bit of deadline to get to Santiago Chile for a shipping date, Bas is trying to get home for Christmas and is trying to make a run for Ushuaia as fast as he can - a task that seems impossible but he's going to try, and this morning Maryna and Paul were discussing how reaching Panama was a milestone in that we had all made the North American continental passage.
-I wanted to put it in a visual perspective for myself, having ridden to Alaska and to here.
+We've all been discussing about what lies ahead in South America.
+The German couple Adrian and Andrea are under a bit of deadline to get to Santiago, Chile for a shipping date, Bas is trying to get home for Christmas and is trying to make a run for Ushuaia as fast as he can - a task that seems impossible but he's going to try, and this morning Maryna and Paul were discussing how reaching Panama was a milestone in that we had all made the North American continental passage.
+I wanted to put it in a visual perspective for myself, having ridden up to Alaska and south to here.
 At least it gives an idea of the relative distances and South America doesn't seem quite so far now :D

 In the meantime here's a nugget of truth...